As information around the Coronavirus Job Retention Scheme (CJRS) and furlough is constantly changing, this fact sheet includes the latest guidance.

 Employer National Insurance and Pension Contributions

 You can choose to provide top-up salary in addition to the grant.
-Employer National Insurance Contributions and automatic enrolment contribution on any additional top-up salary will not be funded through this scheme.
-Nor will any voluntary automatic enrolment contributions above the minimum mandatory employer contribution of 3% of income above the lower limit of qualifying earnings (which is £512 per month until 5th April and will be £520 per month from 6th April 2020 onwards).
+Employee National Insurance Contributions and automatic enrolment contribution on any additional top-up salary will not be funded through this scheme.
+Nor will any voluntary automatic enrolment contributions above the minimum mandatory employee contribution of 3% of income above the lower limit of qualifying earnings (which is £512 per month until 5th April and will be £520 per month from 6th April 2020 onwards).

 National Living Wage and National Minimum Wage